bluenviron/mediamtx-rpicamera/README.md

 ## Compile against an external libcamera

-1. You must be on a Raspberry Pi, running Raspberry Pi OS Bullseye
+1. You must be on a Raspberry Pi, running Raspberry Pi OS Bullseye.
+The external libcamera must have a version &le; 0.50.

 2. Install build dependencies: